cedana/cedana/docs/get-started/installation.md

 ## Prerequisites

-Since Cedana depends on [CRIU](https://criu.org), you will need to ensure it's dependencies are installed.
+Since Cedana depends on [CRIU](https://criu.org), you will need to ensure its dependencies are installed.

 #### Using apt (Debian/Ubuntu)